I started this blog back in November of 2016.

 When I first started, I had no clue what I was doing.
 I didn’t know anything about domain names, hosting, WordPress plugins, themes, or the basics of writing.

 Over the past three years I’ve learned some important lessons about blogging:

 2. Blogging is a fantastic way to meet other like-minded people on the internet.

 3. Blogging is an excellent way to improve your writing and communication skills.

 Creating this blog is one of the best decisions I’ve ever made because it has allowed me to connect with so many people online and it has also turned into a serious income stream for me.
 Here’s a look at my monthly blogging income since I started this site three years ago:

-If you told me two years ago that this blog would blossom into a platform where I could hone my writing skills, interact with thousands of readers and hundreds of fellow bloggers, and also earn nearly enough income to cover my lifestyle, I wouldn’t have believed you.
-Yet, here I am two years later and I still feel that I’m early on in this blogging journey.
+If you told me three years ago that this blog would blossom into a platform where I could hone my writing skills, interact with thousands of readers and hundreds of fellow bloggers, and also earn enough income to cover my lifestyle, I wouldn’t have believed you.
+Yet, here I am three years later and I still feel that I’m early on in this blogging journey.

 So, if you’re ready to start your own blog, simply follow the steps I outline below.
 These are the exact steps that I used to create my own blog.